 Collaborative writing can mean different things to different people.
 It can mean writing reports in groups that meet face-to-face or blog writing on the web with multiple reviewers.
 Some disciplines such as business and engineering use collaboration in assignments and projects much of the time, while other disciplines such as history or biology use the methodology less often.

-The following links will give an initial look at collaborative writing.
+The following resources will give an initial look at collaborative writing.
 Handled well, it can strengthen student writing, time management skills and interpersonal working relationships.

 Clark, H.H., & Brennan, S.E.
 (1991).
 Grounding in communication.
 In L.B.
 Resnick, R.M.
 Levine, & S.D.
 Teasley (Eds.), Perspectives on Socially Shared Cognition(pp. 127-149).
 Washington, DC: APA.

 Clark, H.H.
 (1996).
 Using Language.
 Cambridge: Cambridge University Press.